 With Audacity software thrown in this gives lots of freedom to edit and tweak to get that perfect finish, ideal for the more detail focused audiophiles.

 So is this the best vinyl to digital USB turntable for your needs?
 Read on to find out everything you need to know in our Audio-Technica LP60BT review.

-The Audio-Technica LP60BT was the best performer in our conversion tests.
-The tone arm is fully automatic and has a great-sounding Audio-Technica cartridge attached to the fixed headshell.
+The Audio-Technica LP60BT has a tone arm that is fully automatic and has a great-sounding Audio-Technica cartridge attached to the fixed headshell.
 The high number of plastic parts may be a turnoff for serious vinyl enthusiasts, but this is a great turntable to get someone interested in collecting and listening to records.